Vynn0/Note-It-Down/README.md

 ## What is Note-It-Down?

 Note-It-Down is a mobile application designed specifically for students and professionals who want to capture and process spoken content efficiently.
-Whether you're in a lecture hall, attending a seminar, or participating in a meeting, this app helps you record, transcribe, and summarize audio content using cutting-edge AI technology.
+Whether you're in a lecture hall, attending a seminar, or participating in a meeting, this app helps you record, transcribe, and summarize audio content using AI technology.

 ### Key Features